 Zach is a current second-year MA candidate in art history interested in modern and contemporary art, as well as theory, criticism, and curation.
 Originally from Charleston, WV, Zach completed their undergraduate studies at WVU in Spring 2021 — receiving dual degrees in political science and multidisciplinary studies.
 When not writing about art, you will most certainly find Zach talking about it with anyone who is willing to listen.

 Grace Smith writes prose and poetry.
 Her work has been published in Muzzle and is forthcoming in Posit.

-Anna Schles (She/Her) is a first-year MFA candidate in fiction at WVU.
+Anna Schles is a third-year MFA candidate in fiction at WVU.
 She is from Charleston, West Virginia.
 When not reading or writing, she enjoys drawing, listening to music, playing chess, (over)analyzing popular culture, and trying to make her friends laugh.
 Her work has appeared in The Charleston Anvil.